RealDeanZhao/sf-movies/README.md

 ### Note
 > The client side will listen to port 3000 and it will proxy all the http requests to port 3001(sever side application).
+> Not all the locations in the database are part of San Francisco..